vargarok/Foundry_CW/README.md

 **Notes**

+- All naming is generalized; no World of Darkness terms remain.
 - The math and tables are based on the attached Colonial Weather docs.
 - Willpower is a simple track; the roller optionally adds +1 auto success if you wire it via a macro (see `game.cw.rollPool`).

+(c) Hampus Barck (setting & rules).
+Code MIT-licensed.